Shrishti-21-02/Shrishti-Arya/README.md

 ## ⚡ About Me

-Motivated Electrical Engineering student at NIT Surat with a CGPA of 8.69, specializing in power systems, embedded technologies, and EV solutions.
-Hands-on experience in MATLAB, Arduino, and hardware prototyping, with a successful internship at the Bureau of Indian Standards.
+An Electrical Engineering student at NIT Surat with a CGPA of 8.69, specializing in power systems, embedded technologies, and EV solutions.
+Hands-on experience in MATLAB,Simulink and Arduino with a successful internship at the Bureau of Indian Standards.
 Certified in EV Mobility and Battery Systems, and a proactive leader as NSS Convenor.
 Passionate about innovation in sustainable energy and smart electrical systems.
 ---

 ## 🛠️ Skills

 - **Programming:** C, MATLAB, SIMULINK, ETAP, 8051 Microcontroller Programming
 - **Web Technologies:** HTML, CSS (Basics)
 - **Hardware & Simulation:** Arduino, Circuit Design

 ---